timalbert/livefortheline/source/_articles/2021-05-01-in-the-valley.blade.md

 ## Fighting Back

 I remember talking to my Father-in-law from the hospital.
 I was worried about Kate, what she would do if I didn't make it.
-He encouraged me, “you don’t worry about that, you just need to fight.”
+He encouraged me, “you don’t worry about that, you just focus on the fight before you.”
 Kate got to work quickly joining support groups and researching additional treatment options..
-She had found an article published in Nature, a prestigious medical journal, about a vaccine trial for patients with my diagnosis showing very promising results.
+She had found an article <a href="https://www.nature.com/articles/d41573-021-00058-y" class="text-yellow-500">published in Nature</a>, a prestigious medical journal, about a vaccine trial for patients with my diagnosis showing very promising results.
 I didn’t know what I was looking at and wasn’t ready to dive in reading about what patients have done to throw the kitchen sink at this.

 Sometime in the early spring of 2021 we connected with a dietitian who specializes in gliomas.
 She armed us with a nutrition plan and more research than we knew what to do with.
 She was adamant about looking into a clinic in Germany producing the type of vaccine Kate had found, a neoantigen peptide vaccine, personalized to the genetics of your tumor.
 “I think you’re an ideal candidate for this type of  treatment.”
 She warned us that it was expensive, not covered by insurance, and would require a year of travel once per month for the administration of the vaccine in Tubingen, Germany.